oldskool978/cs50-Week1-Credit/README.md

 # | library Credit.H |
-I have included a self contained library that encapsulate several functions that assist in evaluating user input.
+I have included a self contained library that encapsulates several functions to assist in evaluating user input.
  <br>

 ###  void Get_NuMber(void)